lab-cosmo/SA-GPR/README.rst

   $ cd example/water_bulk/

-The files :code:`coords_1000.in` and :code:`cell_1000.in` contain the coordinates and the cell vectors of 1000 structures containing 32 water molecules in periodic boxes of different shapes.
-In the directory you also find two different kinds of properties associated with these structures:

-- the infinite-frequency static dielectric response tensors (:code:`epsilon_1000.in` )
-- an effective representation of the molecular polarizabilities (:code:`alpha_1000.in`)
+The file :code:`coords_1000.xyz` contains the coordinates and the cell vectors of 1000 structures of 32 water molecules in periodic boxes of different shapes.
+This file also includes the infinite-frequency static dielectric response tensors ("epsilon") and an effective representation of the molecular polarizabilities ("alpha").

 **Learning the Dielectric Tensor**